Fine-grained Pseudo-code Generation Method via Code Feature Extraction and Transformer: Experimental Setup

 \subsection{Implementation Details and Running Platform}

-\textbf{Implementation details.} In our empirical study, we use Pytorch 1.6.0 to implement our proposed method.
-The vocabulary is collected from the training data set ,and we picked up vocabulary words with a frequency greater than or equal to 2 in the training set.
-Our proposed method's hyper-parameters are mainly in three categories (i.e., model hyper-parameters, model training phase, and model test phase).
-The hyper-parameters for each category and their value are summarized in Table~\ref{Hyper-parameters}, where n\_layers means the number of layers(the depth of the model), d\_model means the model size(the width of the model).
-For other settings in the model (i.e., the attention mechanism is set to norm-attention, the positional encoding method is set to Sinusoidal Position Encoding), the choices are based on the results of our comparative experiments (More details can be found in Section~\ref{sec:results}).
+In our empirical study, we use Pytorch 1.6.0 to implement our proposed method.
+Our proposed method's hyper-parameters are mainly in three categories (i.e., the hyper-parameters for the model structure, the hyper-parameters in the model training phase, and the hyper-parameters in the model test phase).
+The hyper-parameters for each category and their value are summarized in Table~\ref{Hyper-parameters}, where n\_layers means the number of layers (i.e., the depth of the model), d\_model means the model size (i.e., the width of the model).

-The reasons for our hyper-parameter value setting are summarized as follows: (1) For the hyper-parameters in the model training phase and the model test phase, we determine the value of these hyper-parameters according to the suggestions from the previous studies on neural machine translation~\cite{yang2020survey} and code comment generation~\cite{song2019survey}.
-The batch size is determined according to the capability of our used GPU.
-(2) For the hyper-parameters in our model, we conducted a sensitivity analysis on these hyper-parameters, and the detailed analysis can be found in Section~\ref{sec:discuss}.

-\textbf{Running Platform.} All the experiments run on a computer with an Inter(R) Core(TM) i7-9750H 4210 CPU and a GeForce GTX1660ti GPU with 6 GB memory.
+All the experiments run on a computer with an Inter(R) Core(TM) i7-9750H 4210 CPU and a GeForce GTX1660ti GPU with 6 GB memory.
 The running OS platform is Windows 10.